Edeqa/EventBus/README.md

         compile 'com.github.edeqa:eventbus:master-SNAPSHOT'
     }

-Use:
+How to use.

-- first, create event bus:
+First, create event bus:

     eventBus = new EventBus("first");